MosheBerman/cs3310/README.md

-Logisim-Assignments
+CS3310
 ===================

 My logisim assignments for Computer Architecture at Brooklyn College.
 (CS 3310)

 The lab assignments for the first half of this class were done in [Logisim](http://www.cburch.com/logisim/), a cross-platform circuitry simulator written in Java.
 Those are what you see here.

-If you're looking for my assembly code from the second half of this course, those are in different repositories:
+If you're looking for my assembly code from the second half of this course, they're in the asm folder.

-- Hellow World in assembly #1 is [here](https://github.com/MosheBerman/Asm).
+- hello: Hello World in assembly #1.
-- Assembly lab #2, which takes an argument and uses it, is [here](https://github.com/MosheBerman/assembly-params).
+- argument: Assembly lab #2, which takes an argument and uses it.

 About Logisim:
 ---